gradienthealth/pydicom-3/doc/tutorials/filesets.rst

     /tmp/tmpsqz8rhgb/PT000002/ST000000/SE000000/IM000000

-The root directory for existing File-sets cannot be changed, so for those you only need to call :meth:`~pydicom.fileset.FileSet.write` without any
+The root directory for existing File-sets cannot be changed, so for those you only need to call :meth:`~pydicom3.fileset.FileSet.write` without any
 arguments:

 .. code-block:: python